 \begin{remark}[Intercept] Assume that $X = (X^j)_{1\leq j \leq d}$, where $X^d \equiv 1$ is an intercept variable.
 Then, the distribution $P_X$ is degenerate if and only if there exists $\theta = (\theta^j)_{1\leq j < d} \in \R^{d-1} \setminus \{ 0 \}$ and $c \in \R$ such that $\sum_{j=1}^{d-1} \theta^j X^j = c$ with positive probability.
 This amounts to say that $(X^1, \dots, X^{d-1})$ belongs to some fixed affine hyperplane of $\R^{d-1}$ with positive probability. \end{remark}

 The following result shows that non-degeneracy of the design distribution is necessary to obtain finite minimax risk.

-\begin{proposition}[Degenerate case] Assume that either $n < d$, or that the distribution $P_X$ of $X$ is degenerate, in the sense of Definition~\ref{def:equiv-degenerate}.
+\begin{proposition}[Degenerate case] Assume that either $n < d$, or that the distribution $P_X$ of $X$ is degenerate, in the sense of Definition~\ref{def:degenerate}.
 Then, the minimax excess risk with respect to the class $\gaussclass (P_X, \sigma^2)$ is infinite. \end{proposition}

-The fact that the minimax excess risk is infinite means that some dependence on the true parameter $\beta^*$ (for instance, through its norm) is unavoidable in the expected risk of any estimator $\wh \beta_n$.
-From now on and until the rest of this section, let us assume that the distribution $P_X$ is non-degenerate, and that $n \geq d$.
+An infinite minimax excess risk means that some dependence on the true parameter $\beta^*$ (for instance, through its norm) is unavoidable in the expected risk of any estimator $\wh \beta_n$.
+From now on and until the rest of this section, we assume that the distribution $P_X$ is non-degenerate and that $n \geq d$.
 In particular, the OLS estimator is well-defined, and the empirical covariance matrix $\wh \Sigma_n$ is invertible almost surely.
 Theorem~\ref{thm:ls-minimax} below provides the exact minimax excess risk and estimator in the well-specified case.